 Hi, welcome to CopBlock.org’s Welcome LEOs page.
 I know you might not have expected to find such a page at CopBlock.org, but most of those active here are not cop haters.
-In fact they appreciate and respect the service of protection, which is why we took the time to compile the content below and have this conversation.
+Most everyone values safety, the question is how best that good/service can be supplied.
+Hint – it’s not through a coercive monopoly.

 Care to share your thoughts on this issue with others here at Cop Block?
 Do an original write-up, share a video with your thoughts, or respond to content found on this site, via CopBlock.org/Submit